MateoBodon/fjs-dealias-portfolio/README.md

    ```bash
    make run-synth
    ```
 4. Reproduce the rolling equity experiment (2015–2024).
-This takes roughly 90 minutes on a laptop and rewrites `experiments/equity_panel/outputs/`:
+This takes roughly 90 minutes on a laptop and rewrites `experiments/equity_panel/outputs/` (use `python tools/list_runs.py` afterwards to identify the run you just generated):
    ```bash
    make run-equity
    ```